qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_metasearch.rst

 buttons below the search results.
 Clicking the **[View search results as XML]** button opens a window with the service response in raw XML format.

-Clicking a result will provides the following options:
+Clicking a result will provide the following options:

 * if the metadata record has an associated bounding box, a footprint of the bounding box will be displayed on the map;